Degree-of-freedom and optimization-dynamic effects on the observability of Kuramoto-Sivashinsky systems: Test cases and sample reconstructions

 where $k$ indicates time units.
 The radius serves as a characteristic scale in state space, and we use it to normalize errors and sample initial guesses at prescribed distances from the true initial condition.

-For each domain size, we define test cases using 20 random initial conditions and 400 random initial guesses per initial condition, yielding 8000 cases per domain.
+For each domain size, we define test cases using 20 random initial conditions and 400 random initial guesses per initial condition, yielding a total of 8000 cases per domain.
 All cases are reconstructed using data from multiple sensor configurations, with $m_x \in \{2, \dots, 16\}$ spatial sensors and $m_t \in \{2, \dots, 8\}$ measurement times.
-The initial conditions $\sdx{\boldsymbol{u}_0}[(i)]$ and guesses $\sdx{\boldsymbol{u}_{\boldsymbol{\theta}}}[(i,j)]$ are drawn from the long-time rollout for the corresponding domain.
+Both the reference initial conditions and initial guesses (observer systems) are drawn from the long-time rollout for the corresponding domain.
+The $i$th reference initial state is denoted $\sdx{\boldsymbol{u}_0}[(i)]$, and the $j$th initial guess for that system is $\sdx{\boldsymbol{u}_{\boldsymbol{\theta}, 0}}[(i,j)]$.
 When generating guesses for a given condition, we compute the distances

 We sample states with distances $D_{ij} \in [0.01 R_\mathcal{A}, R_\mathcal{A}]$ to ensure a mixture of good guesses and poor ones.
 To do this, random target distances are drawn from $[0.01 R_\mathcal{A}, R_\mathcal{A}]$ with uniform probability, and the state for which $D_{ij}$ most closely matches the sample is selected.
 Duplicates are redrawn until we have 400 unique starting points for our observer system.